ismiljanic/SyntaxBase/docs/PROJECT_OVERVIEW.md

 ## Goals of the Project

-1. **Demonstrate modular and scalable architecture** with microservices, message queues, and real-time connections.
+1. **Demonstrate modular and scalable architecture** with microservices, message queues and real-time connections.
-2. **Provide a complete end-to-end app** — backend, frontend, database, communication middleware, and deployment pipeline.
+2. **Provide a complete end-to-end app** — backend, frontend, database, communication middleware and deployment pipeline.
 3. **Serve as a flagship portfolio project**, showcasing good engineering practices (layered backend design, unit testing, Dockerization).
 4. **Highlight advanced features** such as event-driven communication and live user interactions.